-Although Town Hall is open to the public, reservations are strongly encouraged.
+Town Hall is open by appointment only.
 You can make a reservation up to seven days in advance with the Town Clerk/Receiver of Taxes, Justice Court, the Assessor, Recreation and Parks, and the Building and Development Department.
-Reservations will be given priority over residents who just walk into Town Hall for transactions.

 The Job of the Assessor

 The Assessor is responsible for valuing all Real Property within the municipal boundaries for the purposes of taxation for:

 The department is also responsible for the administration of approximately 3,800 property tax exemptions annually, including:

 The assessment department has the duty of preparing and filing an annual Roll to the public of which all local tax rates are derived.
 The Assessor is charged with ensuring that all properties are assessed at a uniform percentage of value and the tax burden is distributed in direct proportion of the value of Real Property.